Tourist Places in Dublin, Ireland

 6. National Museum of Ireland

 Delve into Ireland’s rich history and culture at the National Museum of Ireland.
-With free admission, you can explore fascinating exhibitions on archaeology, decorative arts, history, and natural history.
-Highlights include the mesmerizing collection of Celtic and medieval artifacts and the world-renowned bog bodies.
+The museum provides free access to fascinating exhibitions regarding archaeology and decorative arts as well as history and natural history presentations.
+Visitors love to see the breathtaking Celtic and medieval artifacts alongside the celebrated bog bodies which reside at the exhibition.

 7. St. Patrick’s Cathedral